robinagist/ezo/README.md

     + `solc` Solidity compiler
 1. create Virtualenv and start
 2. Install ezo with `pip install ezo`
 3. create the ezo project with `ezo create <project name>`.
 Put in any name you like.
-CD into the project directory.
+Just `cd` into the project directory.
 4. now, compile one of the test Solidity contracts: `ezo compile contract1.sol`
 5. The name of the sample contract is `TemperatureOracle`.
    We'll create the handlers for it, and register to events: `ezo gen handlers TemperatureOracle`